 ONE OF ONLY TWENTY-ODD WORLD HERITAGE SITES DECLARED ON TWO COUNTS

 A large section of the Drakensberg is a World Heritage site on two counts.
-It is firstly the largest collection of rock art in the world.
+It is, firstly, one of the most extensive collections of rock art in the world.
 More than 30,000 examples of the San or Bushman exist in this mountain range.
 Also, as a result of its unique fauna and flora.
 The Drakensberg one of just over twenty world heritage sites to receive this status on two counts.

 THE DRAKENSBERG HAS THE HIGHEST WATERFALL

-The Thukela Falls which cascade some 948m down the Drakensberg Escarpment, is the highest waterfall in the world.
-For a long time, it was thought to be second only to the Angel Falls in Brazil, in terms of length of a drop.
+The Thukela Falls, which cascade some 948m down the Drakensberg Escarpment, is the highest waterfall in the world.
+For a long time, it was thought to be second only to the Angel Falls in Brazil in terms of length of a drop.

 The Drakensberg is one of the world’s most critical erosional mountains.
 It was also almost declared a World Heritage Site as a result of this fact.
 This mountain range is also an escarpment.

 A mantle plume under the Southern Gondwana caused bulging of the continental crust some one hundred and eighty million years ago.
 This later became South Africa.
 Rift valleys formed on the sides of this bulge some twenty million years ago.